idelchi/slot/README.md

 $ slot init <shell>
 ```

-The integration enables the the `slot run` command which places rendered output
+The integration enables the `slot run` command which places rendered output
 into your shell prompt for editing before execution.

 Use `--yes/-y` to execute the rendered command directly without editing.